pvCNN: Privacy-Preserving and Verifiable Convolutional Neural Network Testing: Problem Statement

 \subsection{Collaborative Inference}

 We take the CNN model described in Section~\ref{subsec:cnn} for image classification as an example, and partition it into two parts.
-We choose the second convolution layer as a split point, such that the model can be partitioned into a part named \textsf{PriorNet} $F_{\textbf{M}_1}=f^{pool}(f^{act}(f^{conv}(\cdot)))$ and another part named \textsf{LaterNet} $F_{\textbf{M}_2}=f^{o}(f^{fc}(f^{fc}(f^{pool}(f^{act}(f^{conv}(\cdot))))))$. \wjs{Suppose that the chosen split point is sufficiently optimized~\cite{he2019model} or the model is pre-processed~\cite{ryffel2019partially} for privacy protection, which makes the outputs of the \textsf{PriorNet} not reveal private information of its input data.} \wjs{The choice of the split point also depends on the model architecture.} Besides, we note that \textsf{PriorNet} $\textbf{M}_1$ will be locally evaluated and \textsf{LaterNet} $\textbf{M}_2$ will be delegated.
+We choose the first pooling layer as a split point, such that the model can be partitioned into a part named \textsf{PriorNet} $F_{\textbf{M}_1}=f^{pool_1}(f^{act_1}(f^{conv_1}(\cdot)))$ and another part named \textsf{LaterNet} $F_{\textbf{M}_2}=f^{o}(f^{fc_4}(f^{fc_3}(f^{pool_2}(f^{act_2}(f^{conv_2}(\cdot))))))$. \wjsSec{Suppose that the chosen split point is sufficiently optimized~\cite{he2019model} or the model is pre-processed~\cite{ryffel2019partially} for privacy protection, which makes the outputs of the \textsf{PriorNet} not reveal private information of its input data.} \wjsSec{The choice of the split point depends on the model architecture.
+A general principle is that the deeper layer a split point locates at, the less privacy will be leaked.} Besides, we note that \textsf{PriorNet} $\textbf{M}_1$ will be locally evaluated and \textsf{LaterNet} $\textbf{M}_2$ will be delegated.

 We now elaborate in Fig.~\ref{fig:split} the pipeline of \textsf{PriorNet} and \textsf{LaterNet} inference over a given test input encrypted under a tester's public key of homomorphic encryption.
 We note that the corresponding label of the test input is not encrypted.
 Concretely, \textsf{PriorNet} is privately performed by the developer.
 It takes as input an encrypted test $\textbf{X}_{et}\in \mathcal{R}_q$, and produces an FHE-encrypted intermediate result $\textbf{Y}^{(3)}_{et}\in \mathcal{R}_q$ as the output. \wjs{Since the homomorphic encryption cannot efficiently support the operations beyond additions and multiplications~\cite{gilad2016cryptonets, aono2017privacy}, the activation layer within the \textsf{PriorNet} is approximated by a $2$-degree polynomial function.}